prabhatkc/mpi4py_patches/README.md

 optional arguments:
-  -h, --help            show this help message and exit --input-folder INPUT_FOLDER
-                        directory name containing input-target images for all categories/patients --output-fname OUTPUT_FNAME
-                        output filename to save patched h5 file --patch-size PATCH_SIZE
-                        p96 or p75 or p55 or p42 or p24 or p12. p96 yields 96x96 patched window
+  -h, --help            show this help message and exit --input-folder        directory name containing input-target images for all categories/patients --output-fname        output filename to save patched h5 file --patch-size          p96 or p75 or p55 or p42 or p24 or p12. p96 yields 96x96 patched window --normalization-type  unity_independent or unity_wrt_ld or std_independent or std_wrt_ld or None, for more info
-  --normalization-type NORMALIZATION_TYPE
-                        unity_independent or unity_wrt_ld or std_independent or std_wrt_ld or None, for more info look at function img_pair_normalization in utils.py
+                        look at the function img_pair_normalization in utils.py --tensor-format       other option is tf.
-  --tensor-format TENSOR_FORMAT
-                        other option is tf.
 Depending upon the DL API tool, h5 input and target patches are saved accordingly.
 Eg torch tensor [batch_size, c, h, w] --random_N            extracts random N complimentary images from input - target folders.
 For more info refer to in-built options
   --rot_augment         employs rotation based augmentation --ds_augment          incorporates downscale based data augmentation --air_threshold       removes patches devoid of contrast --blurr_n_noise       whether or not you want to add noise and blurr input data.
-This option is only implemented for
+This option is only implemented
-                        serial implementation and not for mpi for now --mpi_run             if you want to employ mpi based patch synthesis
+                        for serial implementation and not for mpi for now --mpi_run             if you want to employ mpi based patch synthesis
 ```